riptidewave93/Openwrt-MR18/README.md

 #### Modify Configs and Build
 `./build.sh modify`

-Images by default will be moved to the root dir of the repo.
+Note that you will need to run a modify on the first compile to select the NAND image in the OpenWRT menuconfig.

 To Do
 -----